Marine Mammal Permits and Authorizations

 Similar to the restrictions that apply to the General Authorization for Scientific Research, the 1994 MMPA amendments also provided new authority to issue permits for educational and commercial photography involving only Level B Harassment of non-listed marine mammals (i.e., those species not listed as endangered or threatened under the ESA).

-For faster processing, you may submit your application electronically on a 3.5" floppy disk, CD, or as an email attachment.
-Submitting your application electronically will expedite the review process.
+For faster processing, please submit your application electronically, which will expedite the review process.
 However, you will still need to mail a signed original and two hard copies of the application along with the electronic copy.

 Public Display of Marine Mammals